-We find that projects owned by developers having few followers receive less user feedback than those lead by developers having more followers.
+We find that projects owned by less famous developers receive less users' feedback than those lead by more famous developers.

 Although there may be correlations among the various dimensions that we have used in this section to investigate the presence/absence of issues in the projects, it leads to the same conclusion: smaller projects developed by small teams consisting of unknown developers do not receive much user feedback, at least not in the form of issue reports.
 Note that there are many such projects in the open source community.